 - New hires become acquainted with the kind of work they will be managing within their role and the tools & resources they will require to complete their responsibilities.

-While an effective new hire training program is crucial for building a business, it is critical to get it right the first time and then refine it as your organization grows.
+While an effective method of training new employees is crucial for building a business, it is critical to get it right the first time and then refine it as your organization grows.

 How the New Hire Training should be?